Vivianwcao/ELM-OLAP-Data-Pipeline/README.md

 ## Background & Business Problem

 ELM manages well abandonment projects in Alberta for several major oil and gas buyers, including companies like Harvest Operations.
 For every job, ELM coordinates field contractors, tracks daily operational costs, and generates final invoice packages.
-Over four years of operations, field operators across various job sites filled out more than 750 isolated Excel workbooks, all stored in a shared Google Drive folder.
+Over four years, field supervisors created more than 750 Excel workbooks, each representing a single well abandonment project.
+The files were stored individually in a shared Google Drive folder.

 Extracting value from this dataset presented three core challenges:

-1. **Visual form layouts instead of standard spreadsheets:** The workbooks were not built as standard tabular spreadsheets.
-Instead, they were designed like multi page forms complete with custom formatting, logos, and visual layouts.
-Extracting information required precise, cell level coordinate parsing.
+1. **Visual form layouts instead of standard spreadsheets:** The workbooks were designed as multi page forms rather than traditional spreadsheets.
+Data was scattered across merged cells, labels, and fixed form layouts, so extracting it required cell level parsing instead of reading rows and columns.

 2. **Dirty and inconsistent human entries:** Because the files were filled out by hand by different operators across different sites over four years, the data entries were messy, inconsistent, and full of small human variations.
 Important information could not simply be pulled and used directly for analysis.

-3. **Zero cross job portfolio visibility:** A project manager could open a single file to check one well, but answering bigger questions across the entire portfolio of 750 abandoned wells was extremely difficult:
+3. **No portfolio level reporting:** A project manager could open a single file to check one well, but answering bigger questions across the entire portfolio of 750 abandoned wells was extremely difficult:

 * Which wells exceeded their Authorization for Expenditure budget, and by how much?